fanluo12/LC/Greedy/greedy_instructions.md

 Use 3 variables a, b, c to compare and update to final answer For loop through Triplets array, if all elements in triplet[i] is less than same index of target, we update a, b, c to the max of themselves and each index of triplet[i].
 Finally we judge if [a, b, c] == target

+## 763. Partition Labels
+Since it's about indices, we use hash map to record last index of each character We use variable size to track increasing size of character chain.
+For loop string, identify each character's last index with a variable end.
+In the meantime size++ on each loop.
+If i== end, add size to array list